This page provides answers to frequently asked questions about the Illini-Alert mass notification system.

 A: You can choose not to receive text messages or email to your personal email accounts.
-However, as a matter of public safety you will always receive Illini-Alert email messages at your NetID@illinois.edu email address.
+However as a matter of public safety, Illini-Alert messages will always be sent to your NetID@illinois.edu email address.

 A: Be prepared to react calmly to the emergency and follow the instructions provided in the message from Illini-Alert.
 Prepare yourself for an actual emergency by reading the Safety Resources (external link) prepared by the Division of Public Safety.

 A: The Illini-Alert service is a remotely hosted service provided by Rave Mobile Safety.
 In an effort to prevent these email messages from being marked as spam the sending email address is firstname.lastname@example.org.
 Please consider adding this address to your white-list of approved senders.

 A: There will be at least one test message sent each semester to ensure that the Illini-Alert service is functioning correctly.
 Additional messages will be sent if the Division of Public Safety determines there is a current or imminent threat to life and/or safety on campus.

 A: Yes.
 To enter your mobile phone, visit http://emergency.illinois.edu and under the My Account tab, select 'Add' button next to Mobile Phones.

 A: Visit the My Account tab at http://emergency.illinois.edu, and click the Edit link next to the mobile number you would like to change.
 Enter the new mobile number you want to use in the fields provided, and click Continue.
 You will then be asked to confirm your mobile phone carrier.